St Stephen's Church, Skipton: Extensions

 In 1850, the increasing Catholic population meant that the church had to be enlarged and a school built.
 By 29 September 1853, the extension was completed with a new reredos by Augustus Pugin was added along with transepts to accommodate a new side chapel.
 A presbytery was also built so that the parish could have a resident priest and a Fr George Bridges SJ arrived into the parish.
 In 1854, St Stephen's School opened and from 1861 it was staffed by the Sisters of Mercy.
 From 1866, the Faithful Companions of Jesus took over the running of the school.
 In 1970, they left the parish and were replaced by the Religious of the Sacred Heart of Mary who remained there until 2003.

 The Jesuits served the parish until 1914 when was then handed over to the Diocese of Leeds who continue to serve the parish.

 Parish

-The parish has five Sunday Masses every week with three at the church on Saturday at 5:00pm, Sunday 9:30am and 6:00pm.
-There is one Mass said at Broughton Hall at 8:30am every Sunday and one at St Margaret Clitherow Church, Threshfield near Grassington at 11:00am every Sunday.
+The parish has four Sunday Masses every week, with three at the church: Saturday at 5:00 pm, Sunday at 10:30 am and 6:00 pm.
+There is one Mass at Broughton Hall at 9:15 am every Saturday, and one at St Margaret Clitherow's Church, Threshfield (near Grassington), at 9:00 am every Sunday.

-St Stephen's Primary School next to the church states that it 'works hand in hand with St. Stephen's Church in enabling everyone to grow spiritually.'
+St Stephen's Primary School, next to the church, states that it 'works hand in hand with St. Stephen's Church in enabling everyone to grow spiritually.'